 If the PHA has projects with "excepted units" for elderly families or supportive services, the PHA must give preference to such families when referring families to these units [24 CFR 983.261(b); FR Notice 1/18/17].

-The HCHA will provide a selection preference when required by the regulation (e.g., eligible inplace families, elderly families or units with supportive services, or mobility impaired persons for accessible units).
-The PHA will determine any individual preferences for a specific PBV development on a case-by-case basis.
+The HCHA will provide a selection preference when required by the regulation (e.g., eligible in-place families, elderly families or units with supportive services, or mobility impaired persons for accessible units).